wenyi-shang/wenyi-shang.github.io/_pages/teaching.md

 <p style="margin-top: -10px;"></p>

+1. Language Models and AI in Historical Studies.
+For <i>Sources of the Greco-Roman World and Digital Humanities</i>, Department of History, Peking University, June 2026.
-1. Interplays Between Materiality and Content in Late Imperial (1500–1899) Chinese Books.
-Presented in <i>IS_LT 9428: History of Books and Media</i>, School of Information Science & Learning Technologies, University of Missouri, June 2025.
+2. Interplays Between Materiality and Content in Late Imperial (1500–1899) Chinese Books.
+For <i>IS_LT 9428: History of Books and Media</i>, School of Information Science & Learning Technologies, University of Missouri, June 2025.
-2. From Databases to Digital Prosopography: Applications and New Frontiers in Digital History.
-Presented in <i>Sources of the Greco-Roman World and Digital Humanities</i>, Department of History, Peking University, March 2025.
+3. From Databases to Digital Prosopography: Applications and New Frontiers in Digital History.
+For <i>Sources of the Greco-Roman World and Digital Humanities</i>, Department of History, Peking University, March 2025.
-3. Experience Sharing for First-Year Information Management Students.
-Presented in <i>Introduction to Information Management</i>, Department of Information Management, Peking University, December 2024.
+4. Experience Sharing for First-Year Information Management Students.
+For <i>Introduction to Information Management</i>, Department of Information Management, Peking University, December 2024.
-4. Career Planning for Library and Information Science Professionals.
-Presented in <i> Seminar on Publishing Trends and Library Trends</i>, Department of Information Management, Peking University, December 2024.
+5. Career Planning for Library and Information Science Professionals.
+For <i> Seminar on Publishing Trends and Library Trends</i>, Department of Information Management, Peking University, December 2024.